a-real-ai/pywinassistant/README.md

 This Artificially Assisted User Interface Testing framework is a pioneering tool in the realm of desktop automation.
 Its ability to understand and execute a wide range of commands in a natural, intuitive manner makes it an invaluable asset for anyone looking to enhance their productivity and interaction with their Windows environment.
 It's not just a tool; it's a step towards a future where AI seamlessly integrates into our daily computing tasks, making technology more accessible and user-friendly.

 # Usage
-Run "Assistant.py", talk to it or enable the chat.
+Run "Assistant.py", say "Ok computer" to enable the assistant or click to it or enable the chat for a fast action.
 Use Right click above the Assistant to see the available options for the assistant.

 For debugging mode execute "Driver.py".
 Inside it you can debug and try easily the funcitons of "act" wiwh is used alongside with the assistant, "fast_act" and "assitant" by using the examples.
 To run a JSON test case, modify the JSON path from the "assistant" function.